 - What is the method by which the final grade is calculated?

-Accommodation: Extensions on assignment deadlines
+Accommodation: Modified deadlines

 Accommodation: In rare circumstances, student may need extended time for assignments.
 Student will contact professor if needed to request an alternate deadline.
 If use of this accommodation becomes excessive or affects course integrity, please contact the student and specialist.